bushboy/greenprocure/README.md

 - **Community and Collaboration**: Platform for sharing best practices, success stories, and collaborating on sustainable procurement initiatives.
 - **Integration with Existing Systems**: Seamless integration with popular procurement and supply chain management software.

+## NOTE

-This is a new initiative.
+- **This is an entirely new initiative.
 Lots of behind the scenes planning is still underway.
 A portal will be developed in due course that provides more details.